-Another related work is [Kleihorst 01], where Hamming codes were designed with the goal of area minimization of the ECC checker in mind.
-In this paper, we aim to minimize a joint function of area, delay and power while designing Hamming and Hsiao codes.

-The paper is organized as follows: Section 2 gives an overview of the proposed method; Section 3 discusses the ECC memory hardware details; Section 4 gives the details of the optimization algorithms used; Section 5 explains the experimental methodology, the results of which are discussed in Section 6; finally, Section 7 concludes our discussion and outlines promising areas of future work.
+The goal of this paper is to minimize a joint function of area, delay and power while designing Hamming [9] and Hsiao [10] codes (preliminary results were published in [11]).
+The proposed approach selects an H-matrix that simultaneously minimizes power, area and delay, using non-linear optimization techniques.
+The paper is organized as follows: Section 2 gives an overview of the proposed method; Section 3 discusses the ECC memory hardware details; Section 4 gives the details of the optimization algorithms used; Section 5 explains the experimental methodology, the results of which are discussed in Section 6; Section 7 describes experiments performing sensitivity analysis of the results based on variation of parameters of the non-linear optimization algorithms, while Section 8 concludes our discussion and outlines promising areas of future work.